Cost of a Bad China Hire-Avoidable Damage

 Why do we put up with this?
-In production we talk 6 sigma.
+In production we talk 6 Sigma.
 In recruiting, we throw that out the window.
 Through continuous improvement and the strongest process. we are under 5% bad hires.
-(Our bad hires are not nearly as bad as the 20% and 30% bad hires above.)
+(Our bad hires are not nearly as bad as the 30% bad hires above.)
 We plan to keep pushing our number down.
 See also Why We Background Check.

 How much impact does the 30% have on the attitudes of the 50%?
-You can be sure it is more impact than the 20% will have do to human nature.
+You can be sure it is more impact than the 20% will have due to human nature.
 The real problem I see is that so many companies do not know which are the good hires and which are harming them.
-I often see the good hires get kicked out as they were not playing politics full time like the bad hires.
+I often see companies kick out good hires as good hires were not playing politics full time like the bad hires.

 How Cleaning Up Works

 Cross culturally this is pretty understandable, so that is why we specialized in this area.
-A first engagement is often that we place one more good hire so the client has 3 out of 10 that are excellent hires, then work gradually from there depending on how brave the customer is to get the rot out.
+A first engagement is often that we place one good hire.
+So, the client has 3 out of 10 that are excellent hires, then work gradually from there depending on how ready the customer is to get the rot out.

 A better company emerges as the hit rate on great hires rises one placement at a time.
-A future can be built and the high cost of a bad hire can become history.
-We love to see bad China hires cease and then light dawn placement by placement.
+You can build a bright future, and the high cost of a bad hire can become history.
+We love to see bad China hires cease and then light dawn, placement by placement.

 We at SHI Group find that over 70% of professional applications in China have lied to get the job offer.
 That accounts for the 30% bad hires and the 50% mediocre hires.
 The cost of that is the real cost of a bad hire.
 Bad Politics, high turnover, low moral, poor efficiency, cost control problems and more all start with the mediocre and bad hire.